 There are ways that people try to plan their estate in order to exclude their spouse and take money outside of the estate in an attempt to avoid the elective share.
 New York lawmakers are aware of those attempts and have done their best to close those loopholes.

 Property Transferred Within a Year of Death – Property transferred within a year of death is considered subject to the spousal rights of elective share in New York.
 The defenders of the will are going to claim that the decedent does not own the property and it’s not a part of the estate and not subject to the estate rules, but the claim is not likely to work, as New York law has a “claw-back” provision whereby the surviving spouse can recapture the property gifted by the decedent and taken out of the estate within a year of his death.
 Such property is considered to be a part of the “augmented estate” for the purposes of calculating the amount of elective share due to the surviving spouse.

 Property passing outside of probate – The other heirs may claim that some of the property of the person who died is not a part of their estate.
 While it is technically true that “testamentary substitute” property is not a part of the probate estate, it is nevertheless a part of the “augmented estate” and is therefore countable towards calculating the elective share that the surviving spouse is entitled to.
 This property includes joint bank accounts, assets transferred to trusts, pension plans insurance policies where the surviving spouse is not the beneficiary.

 The next set of loopholes are grounds to override the right of election.
-Those factors are essentially loopholes that the proponents of a will use to defend against the surviving spouse’s exercise of a right of election.
+The proponents of a will use those loopholes to defend against the surviving spouse’s exercise of a right of election.

 Loophole 1: “there is a prenuptial agreement.”
-A valid prenuptial or postnuptial agreement invalidates a spouse’s rights to make a claim in an estate.
+A valid prenuptial or postnuptial agreement invalidates a spouse’s right to make a claim in an estate.
 However, this loophole itself is subject to loopholes, such as: